emmett-framework/emmett/docs/orm/operations.md

 db(Event.name.upper().startswith("PARTY"))
 ```

-weppy provides also a `regexp` method on fields that works in the same way of the `like` one but allows regular expressions syntax for the look-up expression.
+Emmett provides also a `regexp` method on fields that works in the same way of the `like` one but allows regular expressions syntax for the look-up expression.
 Just remember that only some DBMS support it (PostgreSQL, MySQL, Oracle and SQLite).

 #### Date and time operators

-weppy provides some additional operators for date, time and datetime fields, in particular:
+Emmett provides some additional operators for date, time and datetime fields, in particular:

 * *date* and *datetime* fields have the `day`, `month` and `year` methods
 * *time* and *datetime* fields have the `hour`, `minutes` and `seconds` methods